ModelEarth/localsite/start/features.md

 ## Integration between Websites

-<a href="https://github.com/modelearth/localsite/" target="_parent">The Localsite Framework</a> is designed to allow easier data and display sharing between Github repos using hash values to share settings.
+<a href="https://github.com/modelearth/localsite/" target="_parent">The Localsite Framework</a> is designed to allow easier integration between multiple Github repos by using hash values to share settings.

 **hashChangeEvent** - triggers independent widgets when the URL hash is changed both programmatically and by the user.

-**hiddenhash** - stores values used by multiple apps to avoid cluttering the URL.
+**hiddenhash** - stores values referenced by multiple apps to avoid cluttering the URL.
 <!--
 goHash({"go":"bioeconomy"}); - Hash change triggers widgets.